The OVA (Ontario Volleyball Association) Beach Tour

 Tournament Registration Process

-Players register for an OVA Tournament, Ontario Beach Championship and National Beach Championship through the National Registration System (NRS).
+Players register for an OVA Tournament, Ontario Beach Championship and National Beach Championship through the OVA's Membership Registration System.
 (Different from Indoor Season where the club will register the team for a tournament).

-If you played OVA indoor volleyball after September, you should have been registered on the NRS and will have a NRS Number on your profile.
+If you played OVA indoor volleyball after September, you should have been registered on the MRS and will have a MRS Number on your profile.
 In addition, you should have paid an OVA Membership Fee to cover the indoor season.
 This is an annual fee that covers the period of September 1st to August 31st so includes the beach season.

 Tournaments Fees